GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

 this is vital!
 Miss it off and *nothing* will work as the line isn't treated as finished.

-After having a look at some of the other nodes, I eventually found the one I was interested in: `spec` which looked like this:
+After having a look at some of the other rules, I eventually found the one I was interested in: `spec` which looked like this:
 ```augeas
 let spec = [ label "spec" . indent